 Another piece of guitar wisdom picked up along the way suggests amateurs will do well by choosing strings with as low a tension as possible, as long as the strings do not become sloppy with excess vibration.
 Medium tension provides a good balance of controlled tone and easy play.
 Higher tension may be used for strings with lower tunings than the standard for which the string is rated.
 Also a higher tension S4 may eliminate a tendency of G-strings to have a ‘tubby’ sound not matching the timbres of the other string harmonics.

-My new guitar arrived from fleaBay with nylon strings of unknown make and vintage.
-New strings were the first imperative to form a true impression of the sound.
-I decided to go for the carbon with a Savarez Corum Alliance 500AR set, but soon decided the trebles didn’t work.
+New strings are a first imperative to form a true impression of the sound of a newly-acquired guitar.
+For my new (used) K5, I decided to go for the carbon with a Savarez Corum Alliance 500AR set, but soon decided the trebles didn’t work.
 The carbon S1 was very thin and played flat when fretted at 12, relative to the open S1 octave harmonic.
 S1 has a musical tone when played open and soft, but fretting and loud play robs it of life, resulting in a tinny, strained tone.

 The intonation of the other strings was acceptable.
 S3 seems relatively less musical.
 For the bass strings, S6 in drop-D tuning is a little loose; a high tension S6 seems a worthwhile future experiment.
 The power, noteworthy sustain, and rich harmonics of the Corum bass strings seem to excite the tonewoods to good advantage.
 Guitar Salon concurs about the Corum red basses: rich and warm, excellent projection, good longevity, reliable intonation, plenty of color variety and flexibility for vibrato.
 Bass strings are keepers.